DCEngines/InstantBigData/kafka-spark-hdfs-hive-pipeline/README.md

 SELECT `user`.name, text, place.country FROM tweets WHERE text like "%trump%";
 ```

-* On hive shell, check no of records in tweets table;
+* On hive shell, check no. of records in tweets table;
 ```sh
 select count(*) as tweet_count from tweets;
 ```